Braggiouy/dice/README.md

 - few lines of HTML
 - few styles added just to make it nicer
--simple Javascript code, using function, querySelector and addEventListener
+- simple Javascript code, using function, querySelector and addEventListener

 || Remember to do: